wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.9.10 =
+* Fix: episode images when using manual entry
+* Fix: do not include episodes in blog feed
+* Fix: paged feed calculation of number of pages when using global Publisher default
+* Fix: remove unused IDs from contributor lists

 = 1.9.9 =
 * Fix: several contributor episode form bugs
 * Fix: sum of all media file sizes in dashboard statistics